“Learn and forget”.Morihei Ueshiba O Sensei

 I recommend Factfulness as a source because it is a precious and fine work of life, providing ten crucial pieces of advice that teach us to see the world differently.
 To start, you can test your ignorance right here – and find out that most of the people on the planet fall where you and I are.

 #2 – Emotional Intelligence

 Recommended reading: Daniel Goleman.
 “Emotional Intelligence.
 Why it can matter more than IQ”.
 (1995).

-It is without doubt the essential for who like me sees into coaching one of the greatest tool to help people grow.
-On the other hand it may be what you currently do not use with awareness to resolve personal and professional conflicts and extend your network.
+It is, without doubt, the essential for those who, like me, see coaching as one of the greatest tools to help people grow.
+On the other hand, it may be what you currently do not use with awareness to resolve personal and professional conflicts and extend your network.

 #3 – Analytical Observation

 Recommended reading: Joe Navarro.
 “What every BODY is saying”.
 (2008)